Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 3. MySQL related "Specified key was too long; max key length is 767 bytes"

-    This problem is caused by MySQL version belowing requirement (MySQL 5.7 or higher is required).
-Because index length of MySQL version <= 5.6 cannot exceeds 767 bytes.
+    This problem will occur when MySQL version does not meet the requirement of SSM (MySQL 5.7 or higher is required).
+Because index length of MySQL version <= 5.6 cannot exceed 767 bytes.
 We have submitted several patches for this issue.
 But the best solution is upgrading your MySQL to a higher version, e.g., 5.7.
 For more details, please read these articles [Limits on InnoDB Tables](https://dev.mysql.com/doc/refman/5.5/en/innodb-restrictions.html) and [Maximum Column Size is 767 bytes Constraint in MySQL](https://community.pivotal.io/s/article/Apps-are-down-due-to-the-Maximum-Column-Size-is-767-bytes-Constraint-in-MySQL).

 Notes
 ---------------------------------------------------------------------------------
 1. If there is no SSD or Archive type disk volume configured in DataNodes, "allssd" or "archive" action will fail.
 2. When SSM starts, it will pull the whole namespace from Namenode.
 If the namespace is very huge, it will take long time for SSM to finish namespace synchronization.
-SSM may half function during this period.
+SSM cannot provide complete functions during this period.